Cayman Islands Company Formations

 Cayman Islands Company Directors & Shareholders

 Only one director is required for your company and the director may be of any nationality.
-The initial directors details are filed as part of the Memorandum and Articles of the company with the Registrar, subsequent appointments are not on public record.
+The initial directors details are filed as part of the Memorandum and Articles of the company with the Registrar.

 Only one shareholder is required for your company and there are no nationality or residence restrictions.